Liv Sansoz completes 82 x 4000m peaks in the Alps

 Born in 1977, at the turn of the new millennium Sansoz was one of the best sport climbers in the world, becoming Lead World Champion in 1999 and 1997 and winning the Lead World Cup in 1996, 1998 and 2000.
 Despite her tight competition schedule she nevertheless found the time for climbing outdoors, and with her repeat of Hasta la Vista at Mount Charleston in the USA she became only the second woman in the world to climb a route graded 8c/8c+.
 Before her only Basque powerhouse Josune Bereziartu had succeeded in such a feat.

-In 2001 Sansoz transferred his great competition skills to ice, successfully winning the Ice Climbing World Cup later that year.
+In 2001 Sansoz transferred her great competition skills to ice, successfully winning the Ice Climbing World Cup later that year.
 After a dark period in her life following a climbing accident, she moved to Chamonix and dedicated herself more and more to her early love, the mountains in all its forms.
 This included skiing and mountaineering, as well as paragliding and fast para-alpinism ascents and descents.

 "The idea of the tour" Sansoz told planetmountain.com "came in 2015, I found myself on top of Schreckhorn and was blown away by all the mountains and 4000m around me.
 It made me want to do all of them.
 I couldn’t start in 2016, so I only started in 2017."